Just because you're mostly confined your home, doesn't mean you can't still get your hands on Melbourne's best steaks.

 These guys have been nailing joie de vivre longer than most, dating back to 1986 to be precise.
 France Soir’s classic entrecôte steak is cradled in a helping of frites and smothered in a ridiculously lush béarnaise sauce.
 It's stood the test of time as a frontrunner in the Melb dining ranks.
-This one needs to go on the top of your bucket list (if you’re not already booked in there for Friday night).
-Vite!

 A Hereford Beefstuow